Elton Reservoir tram stop

 Elton Reservoir, also known as Warth Fold, is a proposed tram stop on the Bury Line of Greater Manchester's Metrolink light rail system.
 It is to be located between Bury Interchange and Radcliffe Metrolink station, southeast of Elton Reservoir and south of Bury town centre.

 Background

 The proposal is identified in the Greater Manchester Spatial Framework to serve new housing development around Elton Reservoir.

+Transport for Greater Manchester funding was confirmed for the stop in June 2025.